 Roller Bearings.
 Roller bearings are anti-friction products that utilize cylindrical rolling elements.
 We produce three main designs: tapered roller bearings, needle roller bearings and needle bearing track rollers and cam followers.
-We produce medium sized tapered roller bearings used primarily in heavy truck axle applications.
 We offer several needle roller bearing designs that are used in both industrial applications and certain U.S. military aircraft platforms.
 These products are generally specified for use where there are high loads and the design is constrained by space considerations.
 A significant portion of the sales of this product is to the aftermarket.
 Needle bearing track rollers and cam followers have wide and diversified use in the industrial market and are often prescribed as a primary component in articulated aircraft wings.
-We believe we are the world's largest producer of aircraft needle bearing track rollers.